microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Parameters
   Parameter | Description
   ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------
-  **DMFMODULE DmfModule**         |       The Module's DMF Module handle.
-Use this handle to retrieve the Module's Private Context and Config.
+  **DMFMODULE DmfModule**         |       The Module's DMFMODULE.
+Use this handle to retrieve the Module's Context and Config.
   **WDFCMRESLIST ResourcesRaw**      |    Raw resource information passed to Client Driver's **EvtDevicePrepareHardware** callback.
   **WDFCMRESLIST ResourcesTranslated** |  Translated resource information passed to Client Driver's **EvtDevicePrepareHardware** callback.